sinamajidian/Hap10/README.md

 ```
 The output of the provided bash scripts is a VCF file in which the haplotypes are provided in GT field.

+* Note

-The above mentioned is the pipeline for Hap++.
-For accurate mode (Hap10), you may refer to this [page](https://github.com/smajidian/Hap10/tree/master/accurate_mode).
+The above description is called the Hap++ pipeline as part of the Hap10 publication.

+We also developed a haplotype assembly core called "accurate mode (Hap10)" written in Matlab which is not maintained anymore.

 ## Copyright